Tannukly/Nightwatch_Rasp/README.md

 This is the APK of InsecureBankv2 with our RASP already implemented, allowing you to check the functionalities of the RASP tools or test for vulnerabilities that our solution might not yet mitigate.

 ### rasp.java:
 This is the code for our RASP, written entirely in Java.
 With it, you can study and analyze how all the detection tools were created.
 It will serve as a base code for you to start improving.

+### Manual_para_compilar.pdf:
+The file Manual_para_compilar.pdf is for those who do not know how to compile and need guidance to use our RASP or if you intend to improve it.